 - To ensure national security

 - To control the population

-Despite much-needed assurance to maintain freedom of speech and individual privacy of their citizens, governments cannot just restrict themselves from collecting biometric data and other such basic information.
+Despite much-needed assurance to maintain citizens’ freedom of speech and individual privacy, governments cannot restrict themselves from collecting biometric data and other essential information.
 Instead, full-scale digital spying has secretly been going on government facilities’ back doors for many years.
 Thanks to the whistle-blowers, from time to time, our illusion of living a free life under a thriving democracy is dashed severely, and the truth is being blurted out.

-After the digital espionage came to public notice through the guardian and The Washington Post, the Department of State revoked Snowden’s passport.
-He was detained in Moscow airport and, after the subsequent extensions of asylum, was finally granted permanent residency in Russia in October 2020.
+After the digital espionage came to public notice through the Guardian and The Washington Post, the Department of State revoked Snowden’s passport.
+He was detained at Moscow airport and, after the subsequent extensions of asylum, was finally granted permanent residency in Russia in October 2020.

 Does the Indian government spy on Indians?